backstage/backstage/docs/auth/identity-resolver.md

 As you can see, the generated Backstage Token now contains all the claims about the identity and membership of the user.
 Once the sign-in process is complete, and we need to find out if a user owns an Entity in the Software Catalog, these `ent` claims can be used to determine the ownership.
-A full algorithm as proposed in the RFC is as follows

-The definition of the ownership of an entity E, for a user U, is as follows:
+According to the RFC, the definition of the ownership of an entity E, for a user U, is as follows:

 - Get all the `ownedBy` relations of E, and call them O
 - Get all the claims of the user U and call them C